Free shipping on orders $75+

-Which Functional Mushroom is Right For Me?
+Which Functional Mushroom is Right for Me?

 Mushrooms have a robust history of use dating back thousands of years.
-They’ve been treasured for their therapeutic value in Traditional Chinese Medicine, Indigenous Medicine and many other ancient healing systems.
+They’ve been treasured for their therapeutic value in Traditional Chinese Medicine, Indigenous Medicine and other ancient healing systems.
 In recent years, they’ve become a popular component of Western Medicine as well.
 These health-supportive fungi are steeped into strong teas, extracted into tinctures or eaten in the fruiting body phase of their life cycle.

 At Harmonic Arts, we work with the world’s top 5 most studied functional mushrooms.
 Featured in ancient healing modalities and current scientific research, Reishi, Chaga, Lion’s Mane, Cordyceps, and Turkey Tail remain at the forefront of the mushroom revolution.
 They offer vast healing benefits for whole-body health and immune system intelligence.